If you’re starting out on your budgeting journey: be prepared. There’s a big debate underway: the advantages and/or disadvantages of cash.

 “If you were to switch to an all-cash budget, it would be difficult,” says Donovan.
 “And I’m big on tracking expenses… If you get one thing out of me, make sure you track your expenses.”

 Sure, you can collect a pile of receipts.
 But it’s easy to misplace them.
 It’s a mess to categorize them.
 AND after a while, the ink on thermal receipts fades, leaving a blank paper of confusion.
-Instead, when tracking your expenses in a budget, electronic records reign supreme.
+When tracking your expenses in a budget, electronic records reign supreme.

 Which Is Better—Cash or Cards?